sophie2chance2/ucb-applied-ml/Module 1 - Course Overview.md

 	* How will your function be used?
 	* What is a baseline predictor?
 		* Important for collaborating the model.
 Is this model preforming well?
 What is the comparison?
+**Questions:**
+- What are the inputs and outputs?
+- What is the labeled data?
+* Considerations for train/test split?
+* How will your function be used?
+* How will you evaluate predictions?
+* What is a baseline predictor?

 ### Example 1: Lung Cancer Screening
 * Diagnostic screening has gotten even better than human screening